-Reports: VW warned about illegal emissions tricks year ago
+Reports: VW warned about emissions tricks year ago

 Berlin — German media reported Sunday that Volkswagen was warned years ago about the use of illegal tricks to defeat emissions tests.